 He’d taken offense at that.
 Getting hot under the collar when confronted with the truth was a specialty of his.
 To his credit, he’d made a good weekend dad so far.
 He’d shown up when it was his turn to spend time with Josh.
 He’d brought poker cards and showed him how to play Texas Hold ’em.
 I wasn’t thrilled with the idea of introducing Josh to gambling games so young but then we’d all played poker growing up and hadn’t turned out to be compulsive gamblers.
-It was one of the games Alan and I had spent hours playing back in the day when dating was actually hanging out with cheap liquor and riddims playing on a woofer in the background.
+It was one of the games Alan and I had spent hours playing back in the day when dating was hanging out with cheap liquor and riddims playing on a woofer in the background.
 So I insisted that we not play for money and left it at that.

-In that time, Alan took to sprawling in the living room, claiming it as his territory.
+At that time, Alan took to sprawling in the living room, claiming it as his territory.
 He left his musk fragrance all over my couches, the same he’d worn all those years ago that he liked to think of as his signature.
 I shuddered to think that I had ever found it attractive.
-Could I really not smell how attention-seeking it was?
-If that fragrance was a color, it would be magenta; flowery and sweet but in an all-together dull way.
+Could I not smell how attention-seeking it was?
+If that fragrance was a color, it would be magenta; flowery, and sweet but in an all-together dull way.
 The kind of scent that makes your stomach roil.

 He put his chalky legs up on my table with his misshapen, hairy toes and burdened me with his needs.
 Sending me up and down in his gruff voice like he had rights in that house.
 But that wasn’t even the most disturbing part.
 It was the leering that made my skin crawl.
 The shameless crassness of it all.
 Any other man and I would’ve been flattered with the attention but Alan could ruin even that.

 “Whenever I catch him, I think of how unrefined I must have been to fall for him and I just feel embarrassed for myself.”